Types Supported by the Data Contract Serializer

 ISerializable]programming model is not supported in a partial trust environment.

 Known types must be specified in code or machine-level configuration (

 Machine.config).
 Known types cannot be specified in application-level configuration for security reasons.

 Types that implement IObjectReference throw an exception in a partially-trusted environment because the GetRealObject method requires the security permission

 The following rules also apply to types supported by the Data Contract Serializer:

 Generic types are fully supported by the data contract serializer.

-Nullable types are fully supported by the data contract serializer.
+Nullable value types are fully supported by the data contract serializer.